stevorackovic/FacialAnimation/README.md

+![Schematic view of the inverse rig problem](Figures/InverseRigProblem.PNG)

 This repository covers the work of several scientific papers in the field of blendshape animation of the human face, that together build my PhD thesis, titled "...".

-![Schematic view of the inverse rig problem](Figures/InverseRigProblem.PNG)

 ## LMMM - Levenberg–Marquardt Majorization-Minimization-based Solution

 ![Alt text](Figures/LLLM.PNG)

-THis chapter consists of two papers, solving the inverse rig problem on a base of Majorization-Minimization, in order to simplyfy originally complex, nonconvex objective. the corresponing scripts can be found in ../Scripts/LMMM repo.
+THis chapter consists of two papers, solving the inverse rig problem on a base of Majorization-Minimization, in order to simplify originally complex, nonconvex objectives. the corresponding scripts can be found in ../Scripts/LMMM repo.

 #### A Majorization-Minimization-Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation